The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Wartsila OYJ ABP, Finland

-The company has on two occasions struck agreements with the Moroccan government for the production of diesel generated power plants in Western Sahara.
+The company has on two occasions, in 2010 and 2017, struck agreements with the Moroccan government for the production of diesel generated power plants in Western Sahara.
 The company states it does not see the engagements as any problematic.
+WSRW wrote the company on 28.09.2010.
+The company responded on 22.10.2010.

 BW Epic Kosan Ltd, Oslo/Singapore

 Listed at Euronext Growth, Oslo.
 Out of all buthane that arrived Western Sahara during the years 2019-2021, approximately half was shipped onboard BWEK vessels.
 The majority owner is BW Group, with J.Lauritzen A/S holding a minor share.
-The Norwegian Support Committee for Western Sahara has written BW Group/BWEK numerous times in 2020-2021, without response.
+The Norwegian Support Committee for Western Sahara has written BW Group/BWEK on seven occasions from 2020 to 2023, without response.

 3. INVOLVEMENT OF CONCERN